dmitrylavrenov/eos-tutorials/first contract (hello).md

 * ```cleos wallet import <PRIVATE KEY> ```

-You need run this command for each private key from stored keypairs.
+You need to run this command for each private key from stored keypairs.

 * ```cleos wallet keys```